The West India Regiments were British military units recruited from men of African descent that served in the Caribbean and West Africa.

 My sources include photographs produced for a wide range of contexts including personal photograph albums, commercial photographs, and postcards from collections across the UK, USA, and Caribbean.

-PhD Thesis: Africa’s Sons Under Arms: Race, Military Bodies and the British West India Regiments in the Atlantic World: 1795-1914
+Africa’s Sons Under Arms: Race, Military Bodies and the British West India Regiments in the Atlantic World: 1795-1914